 Using the Gold Coast community profile, you can examine the population characteristics of your community, understand how they have changed over time and how they compare to other areas.

 The profile presents data from the Australian Bureau of Statistics (ABS) Census of Population and Housing (1991 to 2016) for the City of Gold Coast local government area, and for smaller areas within it (e.g. suburbs).
 This data is presented in easy to use tables, charts and commentary covering a wide range of census questions.

 You can export data and generate PDF reports (with maps, tables and charts) for customised areas and topics including: age and gender; multicultural diversity; housing and tenure types; incomes and workforce; education; employment; and family composition for the selected area.

 You can also compare results for your selected area to the City of Gold Coast, South East Queensland, Queensland and Australia.

 Download and view our Gold Coast community profile search tips.

 It's a valuable tool for the general public, students, community groups, organisations, business, investors, and the City of Gold Coast to learn more about their community.

-The Gold Coast City Community Atlas is a series of interactive maps displaying data from the ABS 2011 Census of Population and Housing for Gold Coast City and smaller areas (e.g. suburbs).
+The Gold Coast social atlas is a series of interactive maps displaying data from the ABS 2011 and 2016 Census of Population and Housing for Gold Coast city and smaller areas (e.g. suburbs).

-A range of maps are available - including maps on population, ethnicity, education, household type, labour force, how people travel to work, housing tenure and cost, and computer use.
+A range of maps are available - including maps on population, age structure, diversity, education, households, housing and household costs, employment and how people travel to work.

 You can examine data for the whole city, or scroll down into smaller areas (e.g. a few streets or a suburb).
 It is a valuable tool to help the general public, students, community groups, organisations, business, investors, and the City of Gold Coast to identify spatial patterns and trends in the area.